-|Phase 6: Information protection||Office 365 security features are enabled and your labels and policies are ready to protect documents and email.|
+Phase 6: Information protection||Office 365 security features are enabled and your labels and policies are ready to protect documents and email.|

-The order of the phases start with the most foundational (networking and identity), and then create layers of infrastructure settings and groups to:
+The phases start with the most foundational (networking and identity), and then create layers of infrastructure settings and groups to:

 - Install the most current and secure version of Windows on your devices.

 - Install the most current version of Office on your devices.

 - Manage your organization's devices and their access to apps.

 - Protect the information on those devices and in the cloud.

 However, you have the flexibility of configuring and rolling out the phases or steps within phases to fit your IT resources and business needs.

 At the end of each phase, you should examine its exit criteria, which include required conditions that you must meet and optional conditions to consider.
 Exit criteria for each phase ensures that your on-premises and cloud infrastructure and resulting end-to-end configuration meet the requirements for a Microsoft 365 Enterprise deployment.

 To see how the content is structured, watch this short video.